 Slovenia Cost of Living FAQ (2026)

-What is the monthly budget for living in Slovenia?
+What is the biggest monthly expense in Slovenia?